 ### Project Setup

-We recommend creating a root folder named `app` and checking out the project inside it.
+Create a root folder named `app` and upload the project inside it — on a server that is where the project lives, in place of `public_html` or similar.
 The framework follows an HMVC (Hierarchical Model-View-Controller) architecture based on CodeIgniter.

 ### Root Directory